-The most important part of a solar panel system is the solar array itself.
+The most important part of a solar panel system is the solar array.
 It holds all of the panels in your system, which is where sunlight is collected and converted into electricity.
 Here are some common questions to ask yourself before installing a solar panel system on your home, and to make sure you get the most productive array possible.

-What makes up a solar array?
+What is a solar array?

 Does it matter where your array is located?